Azure/missionlz/src/docs/command-line-deployment.md

       --tier0-sub-id -0 [OPTIONAL] subscription ID for tier 0 network and resources (defaults to the value provided for -s --subscription-id)
       --tier1-sub-id -1 [OPTIONAL] subscription ID for tier 1 network and resources (defaults to the value provided for -s --subscription-id)
       --tier2-sub-id -2 [OPTIONAL] subscription ID for tier 2 network and resources (defaults to the value provided for -s --subscription-id)
+      --tier3-sub-id -3 [OPTIONAL] subscription ID for tier 3 network and resources (defaults to the value provided for -s --subscription-id), input is used in conjunction with deploy_t3.sh
-        --no-bastion    [OPTIONAL] when present, do not create a Bastion Host and Jumpbox VM --help -h Print this message
+      --write-output -w [OPTIONAL] Tier 3 Deployment requires Terraform output, use this flag to write terraform output --no-bastion    [OPTIONAL] when present, do not create a Bastion Host and Jumpbox VM --help -h Print this message
 ```